Focinfi/godocserver/README.md

 ## godocserver

-**Note**: `godoc` has already provided a server for documents of all golang packages. so you can follows:
+**Note**: `godoc` has already provided a server for documents of all golang packages. so you could follow:

 1. `go get golang.org/x/tools/cmd/godoc`
-2. `godoc -http=:6060`, then you can vist localhost:6060
+2. `godoc -http=:6060`, then you could vist localhost:6060

 As a result, `godoc` is already enough.
-But this brefore building this project, I don't know that.
+But before building this project, I don't know that.

 This package aims to build simple golang html document server.